 EZproxy is unable to directly access the Windows certificate store.
 Although these steps work in many instances, there is no guarantee that all Windows certificates can be exported and transformed for use with EZproxy.

 Throughout this document, references are made to the EZproxy ssl directory.
-This directory is located inside the directory where EZproxy is installed, if you performed a default installation of EZproxy, this is /usr/local/ezproxy/ssl for Linux and Solaris or C:\ezproxy\ssl for Windows.
+This directory is located inside the directory where EZproxy is installed, if you performed a default installation of EZproxy, this is /usr/local/ezproxy/ssl for Linux or C:\ezproxy\ssl for Windows.

 - If you are importing a wildcard certificate that matches the base name of your EZproxy server (e.g., your server is ezproxy.yourlib.org and the certificate is for *.yourlib.org), you must edit config.txt and add: